-Dolls from (In)/Animate Objects, (selections from the J series) were on view at Rosalux in Berlin June 12-23, 2019 as part of the group show, “Didn’t you know what you were carrying on your back?”, curated by Sean Meredith.
-There was an opening reception on Wednesday, June 12, 2019.
+June 12-23, 2019, Selections from the J series of my (In)/Animate Objects collection were on view at Rosalux in Berlin as part of the group show, “Didn’t you know what you were carrying on your back?”.

 Rosalux is an artist-run space in which artistic production, presentation and reflection take place independently of commercial or institutional criteria.
 Its main objective is to follow, support and present the latest developments in terms of research and artistic practice.

 Marsian De Lellis